 In compliance with the Americans with Disabilities Act, those requiring accommodations at State Bar open meetings should notify the designated staff coordinator at least 72 hours prior to the meeting in order to provide sufficient time to make arrangements for accommodations.
 The name and contact information for the staff coordinator can be found at the bottom of the agenda.

 The State Bar circulates for public comment proposals to amend the Rules of the State Bar, Rules of Procedure of the State Bar Court, and the California Rules of Court prior to finalization and adoption.
 The State Bar may also circulate for public comment proposals on issues under consideration by State Bar subentities.
 Formal invitations to comment are posted on the Public Comment webpage.
 Comments may be submitted in the linked comment form for each proposal.
-Members of the public can sign up for email notifications of all invitations to comment using the signup form at the bottom of the Committee Meetings webpage.
+Members of the public can sign up for email notifications of all invitations to comment using the signup form at the top of the Public Comment webpage.